glideroggan/dream/readme.md

   - when asking for data, it will sometimes return a 200, but with an empty array
   - when asking for data, it will sometimes return a 200, but with a different array
   - when asking for data, it will sometimes return a 200, but with a different object
-- rename function of the account, in account details
-- should we change the name? widgets are the MFE equivalent, while same component, but with -at-a-glance, is the widget? or should each widget have two states, one full-size, and one at-a-glance? so that you can always minimize each section, and if you minimize all, you get the at-a-glance view?
-- account info workflow, needs an empty/default state when no account is selected
-- being able to save workflows
-  I might be on page 3, and want to pause/save to do something else and have the ability to continue later
 - add tests to already built
   - components
   - services